Find Tours

 Are park entrance fees included in the tour price?

-Do I need a guide to hike in Torres del Paine?
+Do I need special equipment to hike in winter?

-Can I fly a drone to take photos of the granite towers?
+Can I fly a drone to get photos of the granite towers?

-No, drones and all radio-controlled devices are strictly prohibited everywhere inside Torres del Paine National Park.
-This rule is heavily enforced by CONAF to protect native wildlife, such as pumas and condors.
+No, drones are strictly prohibited everywhere inside Torres del Paine National Park.
+This rule is heavily enforced to protect the local wildlife and preserve the natural experience for other visitors.

 Explore More Tours